Zootopia (franchise): Zootopia 2 (2025)

 In June 2016, Howard and Moore were in talks about the possibility of a Zootopia sequel.
 On February 8, 2023, Disney CEO Bob Iger announced that a sequel to Zootopia was in the works.
 Later that day, screenwriter Jared Bush confirmed that he was working on the film, while Josie Trinidad was confirmed as the film's co-director.
 Ginnifer Goodwin told CinemaBlend that she'd like to see a role reversal between Judy and Nick in the sequel, stating that she "would like to see Nick have to be the one to convince Judy that the world is worth fighting for."
-Jason Bateman also told CinemaBlend about his idea for the sequel: "The two of us [Nick and Judy] kicking ass out there.
+Jason Bateman also told CinemaBlend about his idea for the sequel: "The two of us [Nick and Judy] kicking butt out there.
 Cleaning up the streets.
 We're a couple of new cops out there.
 So, bad guys, be warned."

 On February 7, 2024, Iger announced that the film would be officially titled Zootopia 2 and would be released on November 26, 2025.
 On April 15, 2024, Goodwin confirmed on her Instagram account that she began recording her lines for Judy, revealing that the film is in production.
 In August 2024, Bush was revealed to be the writer and only director of the sequel, and Yvett Merino was revealed to be the producer.
 Disney Chief Creative Officer Jennifer Lee executive produces the film.
 On August 9, 2024, it was announced that Zootopia 2 would feature reptiles, and Ke Huy Quan was announced to be playing Gary, a snake being pursued by Nick and Judy.
 Footage was also shown of a sequence in which Nick and Judy search for Gary in Marsh Market.
-The following day, Bush revealed on his X account that Fortune Feimster joined the cast to voice a beaver named Nibbles.
+The following day, Bush revealed on his X account that Fortune Feimster joined the cast to voice a character named Nibbles.

+Zootopia 3

+Talks of a third Zootopia film began before Zootopia 2 released in theaters, with both directors and actors openly discussing different possibilities.
+With Zootopia 2 making $1 billion in record time, the inclusion of the post-credits scene hinting at a story focused on birds and an easter egg in the film stating "Part 3 is for real and birds are too" in Paul's password, it was believed that a sequel would be approved very soon.
+On December 21, 2025, directors Byron Howard and Jared Bush confirmed that they had already started planning a third film.
+On August 15, 2026, Zootopia 3 was officially revealed to be in development at D23.